codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem.md

 Codefresh supports the following Git providers:

-- GitHub: SaaS and on-premises versions
+- GitHub: SaaS and on-premise versions
 - Bitbucket: SaaS and Bitbucket server (on-premises) 5.4.0 version and above
-- GitLab: SaaS and on-premises versions (API v4 only)
+- GitLab: SaaS and on-premise versions (API v4 only)

 ## Prerequisites